-Prototype Radio Enclosure, Designed 1946
+Prototype for a Radio Enclosure Prototype Radio Enclosure, Designed 1946

 This prototype embodies the friendship and collaboration between two men whose names are synonymous with twentieth-century design: Charles Eames and Alexander Girard.
 This association’s roots date to World War II, when Charles and Ray Eames were commissioned by the Navy to create a more effective leg splint, an example of which is in the collection (1986-99-43).